-The Saturn conjunct Mars transit can feel like you’re just banging your head against the wall over and over.
-Everything is frustrating and nothing seems to go your way.
-But, it’s not all bad news.
-This cosmic combo can actually help you power through a ton of hard work if you approach it the right way.
+The Saturn conjunct Mars transit can feel like you’re banging your head against the same wall over and over.
+Frustrations pile up, progress feels slow, and nothing seems to go your way.
+But it’s not all bad news.
+This cosmic combo can actually fuel incredible endurance and productivity if you channel it the right way.

 Health & Stagnant Energy